evan-erdos/evan-erdos.github.io/README.md

 A simple Unity plugin which turns coffee into VR games.
 Visit the [Wiki][website] for more information.

-### About ###
-Hi, I'm Ben Scott, here next to a Charles Gleyre painting of me.
-When I'm not misbehaving amidst fine art,
-I'm a student and a researcher at Carnegie Mellon University.

 ### Changelog ###

 #### v1.0.4-beta ####